jdeinum/platform-engineering/docs/github_actions/rust.md

 [clippy](https://doc.rust-lang.org/stable/clippy/usage.html) and
 [cargo-fmt](https://doc.rust-lang.org/nightly/cargo/commands/cargo-fmt.html),
 that can be leveraged to ensure code quality.
-Tools like these should be run on every pull request and pushg to master to help maintain code quality.
+Tools like these should be run on every pull request and push to master to help maintain code quality.

 ### Building